 The key ingredient in this recipe for vegan mozzarella cheese by Yumsome is the tapioca starch, which gives it the stringy, stretchy qualities of the classic Italian cheese.
 And like dairy-based mozzarella, it’s perfect on pizzas, parmigiana di melanzane, or in a caprese salad.
 The lactic acid gives it a delicious, slightly tangy edge, while the nutritional yeast flakes provide the cheesy flavour and the carrageenan solidifies the cheese but also allows it to melt when heated.
 Carrageenan, which is extracted from red seaweed and has been used for thousands of years, is widely available online or in speciality food stores.

 5. Vegan cottage cheese

-This delicious recipe for vegan cottage cheese from Vegan Family Recipes turns a traditional favourite into a modern, healthy, veg-friendly option.
+This delicious recipe for vegan cottage cheese turns a traditional favourite into a modern, healthy, veg-friendly option.
 With silken tofu as the base, the cashews and almond milk provide a creamy flavour and texture.
 Other than soaking the cashews (which is something you’ll get used to if you regularly make vegan cheeses), it’s quick and easy to make and will provide all the satisfaction and convenience of traditional cottage cheese.
 A great addition to appetizers or as part of a healthy breakfast, this vegan cottage cheese is high in protein, making it a smart option when you need something filling to keep you going.